 - light brown sugar and granulated sugar - this combination of sugars adds the right amount of sweetness and chewy richness to these chocolate walnut brownies!

-- all-purpose flour – you’ll need 1 cup of flour for this recipe, measured out to 128 grams by weight or one cup using the spoon and level method.
+- all-purpose flour - you'll need 1 cup of flour for this fudge brownie recipe, measured out to 128 grams by weight or one cup using the spoon and level method.

-- unsweetened cocoa powder – this is what gives these chocolate walnut brownies their fudgy flavor and texture!
+- unsweetened cocoa powder - this is what gives these chocolate walnut brownies their fudgy flavor and rich brownie texture!
 I like the Ghirardelli Unsweetened Cocoa Powder, but use whatever variety you prefer.

-- chopped walnuts – you can either buy a bag of chopped walnuts or chop up your own whole walnut halves.
+- chopped walnuts - I love the texture of crunchy walnuts in these thick brownies!
+You can either buy a bag of chopped walnuts or chop up your own whole walnut halves.
 Feel free to add more or fewer walnuts according to your preference!

 Equipment

-This chocolate walnut brownies recipe is so simple!
-You won’t need any specialized tools to make it, but here are a few tools I’d recommend:
+This chocolate walnut brownies recipe is so simple and perfect for your chocolate cravings!
+You won't need any specialized tools to make it, but here are a few tools I'd recommend:

 Tips and F.A.Q.